 Every team, except for the Finals host nation teams who are granted an automatic place in the Finals, must compete in tough regional qualifying competitions to make it through to the annual Finals.

-The World Junior Tennis competition, the International Team Competition for players aged 14 & Under, was started by the ITF in 1991.
+The ITF World Junior Tennis competition, the International Team Competition for players aged 14 & Under, was started by the ITF in 1991.
 The top 16 boys' and girls' teams from regional qualifying compete for the title with over 100 countries represented in the opening stages of the competition.
-The Finals in 2013 were held in Prostejov, Czech Republic.
-The current champions are Russia boys and USA girls.
+The 2016 Finals were held in Prostejov, Czech Republic.
+The current champions are Argentina boys and Ukraine girls.

 The International Team Competition for players aged 16 & Under was launched by the ITF in 1985 as the "World Youth Cup" with NEC as the title sponsor between 1988 and 2001.
 In 2002, the ITF re-branded the boys competition as part of a new partnership with BNP Paribas to "Junior Davis Cup by BNP Paribas".
 The girls' competition was also changed to "Junior Fed Cup by BNP Paribas" in 2006.
-The 2012 Finals were held in Barcelona, Spain.
-The 2013 Finals will be held on hard courts at La Loma Centro Deportivo in San Luis Potosi, Mexico, which previously hosted the event in 2008-11.
-Italy are the current champions in the boys' competition and USA in the girls'.
+The 2016 Finals were held on in Budapest, Hungary for the first time.
+The current champions are Russia boys and Poland girls.

 Sunshine Cup and Connolly Continental Cup (18 & Under)